damianStrojek/damianStrojek/README.md

 📚 In technical high school, I co-authored [several books intended for students of CS-related courses](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 They were published mostly in polish, but recently some of them were translated to english.

-🥅 Currently in the process of obtaining OSED.
+🥅 Currently in the process of obtaining OSEP (Offensive Security Experienced Penetration Tester).

 🎃 Proud owner of eJPT, AZ-900, SC-900, CompTIA Security+, OSCP, and OSED.